-Be careful, however, that the exercise of your rights does not become a stumbling block to the weak. – 1 Corinthians 8:9 NIV
+Be careful, however, that the exercise of your rights does not become a stumbling block to the weak.1 Corinthians 8:9 NIV

 I do not drink; at all.
 For two reasons.
 The first is that I have never developed a taste for alcohol of any kind; it is just nasty.
-And the second is because of the example I set to other people.
-I have absolutely no qualms about a glass of wine with a meal; I could drink it with a clear conscious.
+And the second is because of the example I set for other people.
+I have absolutely no qualms about a glass of wine with a meal; I could drink it with a clear conscience.
 But what about the young believer who has doubt about it?
 If they see me partake, they may also be encouraged to drink.
-And I then have sinned against them, wounded their conscious, and sinned against Christ (1 Cor.
+And I then have sinned against them, wounded their conscience, and sinned against Christ (1 Cor.
 8:12).
 Paul ends this chapter with a pledge to not do anything that is going to cause another person to fall into sin.
 Seems like a good, and loving, pledge to take.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.